seas-yoselyn/BC_Nexus/Create the Input Datafiles/ReadMe_CofigurationFileForCLEWsy.md

 }
 ```
 ## Crop Yield Factors
-for calibrating the model.
 Codes here must match crop codes in the land use data.
 Typical data used, might not require frequent changes
 ```
 CropYieldFactors: {
     ALF: 0.95,